UralmashFox/BaCR/README.md

 ![](https://i.imgur.com/0jiewER.png)

-Then I pasted the second part of the first tast and inspected the minimal and maximum values of each observation and action elements:
+Then I pasted the second part of the first task (script 1b) and inspected the minimal and maximum values of each observation and action elements:

 ![](https://i.imgur.com/MYCKPX8.png)